 Another case of COVID-19 in Ontario

-There is a new presumptive case of the novel coronavirus in Toronto.
+Ontario's top medical official says there has been a sixth confirmed case of the novel coronavirus in the province.

-Health officials say a woman who arrived from China on Friday went to a Toronto hospital with a cough.
+Dr. David Williams said the man is the husband of a woman who was diagnosed on Wednesday with the virus, which is named COVID-19.

-The province says the woman was tested for COVID-19, was sent home and placed in self isolation.
+The Ministry of Health says the man is currently at home in self isolation.

-Her tests came back positive on Saturday and the sample has also been sent to the National Microbiology Lab in Winnipeg for final confirmation.
+The ministry said that his wife had recently returned from a trip to Iran, which is experiencing one of the worst outbreaks of the virus outside of China with 254 people infected and 26 dead.

-The province says the woman followed all protocols and wore a mask throughout her flight and during her travels inToronto
+More than 81,000 cases of COVID-19 have occurred since the virus emerged in China.

 -